okeshawarz/prospectus/draft3.md

    that occurred as a result of blanket rent control bans by state governments.]

-These will hereafter be referred to as *Question A* and *Question B*,
+These will hereafter be referred to as *Question A,* *Question B*, and *Question C*

-In answering A, I take direct inspiration from the recent minimum wage debates.
+In answering A and B, I take direct inspiration from the recent minimum wage debates.
 I wish to compare growth in e.g. rents in a particular treatment group

 ## Data

+\footnotesize

 * Ideal dataset on households: